-Systems treating severe heart attacks expanding nationwideMay 22nd, 2012 in Cardiology /
+Systems treating severe heart attacks expanding nationwideMay 22, 2012 in Medicine & Health / Cardiology

 The number of systems of care that quickly transfer and treat heart attack patients has increased substantially across the nation, according to research published in Circulation: Cardiovascular Quality and Outcomes, an American Heart Association journal.

 Results of a national survey from the American Heart Association's Mission: Lifeline® STEMI program found similar characteristics and challenges with regional care systems that treat patients with ST-segment elevation myocardial infarction (STEMI), the most severe form of heart attack.

 Each year in the United States, nearly 300,000 people have a STEMI, which occurs when a blood clot completely blocks an artery to the heart.
 To prevent death, it's critical to immediately restore blood flow, either by surgically opening the blocked vessel or by giving clot-busting medication.

 Ideally, the initial 9-1-1 call activates the STEMI system when someone suffers a heart attack.
 The continuum includes the care patients receive in route to and at hospitals.

 Between April 2008 and January 2010, 381 STEMI-care systems, representing 899 hospitals in 47 states, responded to the Mission: Lifeline survey.
 Systems included at least one hospital that performs the artery-opening procedure percutaneous coronary intervention (PCI) and one emergency medical service (EMS) group.